openalea/WheatFspm/doc/cnwheat/user.rst

 CN-Wheat is a Python package which consists of several Python modules:

-* :mod:`cnwheat`: the file to make Python treat directory *cnwheat/* as a Python packages,
+* :mod:`openalea.cnwheat`: the file to make Python treat directory *cnwheat/* as a Python packages,
-* :mod:`cnwheat.model`: the state and the equations of the model,
+* :mod:`openalea.cnwheat.model`: the state and the equations of the model,
-* :mod:`cnwheat.parameters`: the parameters of the model,
+* :mod:`openalea.cnwheat.parameters`: the parameters of the model,
-* :mod:`cnwheat.simulation`: the simulator (front-end) to run the model,
+* :mod:`openalea.cnwheat.simulation`: the simulator (front-end) to run the model,
-* :mod:`cnwheat.postprocessing`: the post-processing and graph functions,
+* :mod:`openalea.cnwheat.postprocessing`: the post-processing and graph functions,
-* :mod:`cnwheat.tools`: tools to help for the validation of the outputs,
+* :mod:`openalea.cnwheat.tools`: tools to help for the validation of the outputs,
-* and :mod:`cnwheat.converter`: functions to convert CN-Wheat inputs/outputs to/from Pandas dataframes.
+* and :mod:`openalea.cnwheat.converter`: functions to convert CN-Wheat inputs/outputs to/from Pandas dataframes.

 .. figure:: ./image/architecture.png
    :width: 50%